Creating a Positive and Collaborative Design Culture

 At Questrade, I led a team of six UX designers during a period of disconnection, low morale, and stakeholder frustration.
 Designers were siloed, lacked ownership, and were receiving poor performance reviews.
 Stakeholders felt excluded from the process, and executive design reviews were unproductive and demoralizing.
 This case study outlines how I created a more collaborative, structured, and empowering design environment—one that delivered better outcomes for the business and helped each designer grow in their craft and confidence.

-/ Team Portfolio
+/ Restructuring Team Ceremonies

-Restructured Team Ceremonies: I introduced clear and intentional ceremonies to improve collaboration and focus.
+I introduced clear and intentional ceremonies to improve collaboration and focus.
 Daily standups became a space for project coordination.
 Weekly team meetings allowed us to share business context and build culture.
 Smaller critique groups enabled deeper design feedback, and regular stakeholder show & tells helped build alignment and transparency.
 1:1’s focused goal tracking, providing and receiving feedback, and doing a pulse check on how they were feeling.

-Established a Triad Model: I championed a triad model across projects, pairing each designer with a dedicated product manager and developer.
+I championed a triad model across projects, pairing each designer with a dedicated product manager and developer.
 This encouraged shared ownership, real-time decision-making, and eliminated the outdated “big design reveal” approach.

 This was new for Questrade, and has been adopted due to the success of this team.

-Introduced Project Planning and Cadence: Each designer created a quarterly project plan that outlined what they would deliver and how they would show progress on a bi-weekly cadence.
+Each designer created a quarterly project plan that outlined what they would deliver and how they would show progress on a bi-weekly cadence.
 This gave structure to the work, improved accountability, and helped stakeholders stay aligned.

-Reframed Mentorship and Ownership: Junior designers were given end-to-end ownership of projects and the relationships that supported them.
+Junior designers were given end-to-end ownership of projects and the relationships that supported them.
 Instead of shadowing senior designers, they were empowered to lead within a focused domain area.
 This built their confidence, helped them deepen expertise, and created a pathway to take on progressively more complex projects.

-Created a Weekly Leadership Review: To reduce stress and last-minute feedback, I implemented a weekly design review cadence with senior leadership.
+To reduce stress and last-minute feedback, I implemented a weekly design review cadence with senior leadership.
 Designers presented work in progress in a structured setting with clear goals and context.
 This made feedback more thoughtful, timely, and constructive.

-Defined Clear Roles and Goals: Each designer had individual goals tied to product impact, team contributions, and personal growth.
+Each designer had individual goals tied to product impact, team contributions, and personal growth.
 These expectations gave everyone a clearer sense of their role, how they were progressing, and what success looked like.

 / Impact